-Our Equality Objectives for 2020/2021 are:
+Our Equality Objectives for 2022/2023 are:

 - 1. To narrow the attainment gap and improve outcomes for all students regardless of special educational need, disability, race, ethnicity, socio economic group, sexual orientation, religion, health or gender reassignment. - 2.
-To raise the attainment, achievement and narrow the gap between all groups of students so that they exceed the national standards. - 3.
-To develop our Student Voice in conjunction with the Student Council and incorporate a diversity agenda where issues are explored and where possible acted upon. - 4.
-To develop our Home Learning platform, including building a Home Learning club to offer to all students a safe and secure place to develop their knowledge, understanding and continue their studies in the school environment. - 5.
-To develop our cultural capital knowledge through Home Learning and Supercurriculum documents (on Satchel).
-This will also involve developing diversity awareness further through our PSE programme.
-In addition to this, to create an 'Equilibrium' group for staff where balance and equality will be discovered through a variety of activities.
+To continue to raise awareness and educate staff and students about equality and diversity through assembles, school materials and updates. - 3.
+To develop our Student Voice and continue to incorporate a diversity agenda where issues are explored and when required, acted upon. - 4.
+To continue to develop our Home Learning platform, including offering a Home Learning club to offer to all students a safe and secure place to develop their knowledge, understanding and continue their studies in the school environment. - 5.
+To continue to develop cultural capital knowledge through Home Learning and

+Supercurriculum documents (on Satchel).
+This will also involve developing diversity awareness further through our PSE programme and Copleston Culture in year 9.